The Leith Agency

-The Leith Agency is a creative agency that predominantly focuses on advertising based in the Leith area of Edinburgh, Scotland.
+The Leith Agency is a creative agency that predominantly focuses on advertising.
+It is based in the Leith area of Edinburgh, Scotland.
 The agency was founded in St Mary's School House, Leith in 1984, starting life as a traditional advertising agency.
 It was bought by marketing services group Cello in 2004.

 History

 In 2001, it was an investor in online business-to-business off-licence Mustang Interactive.
 In 2006, The Leith Agency went through a restructuring of its senior management, appointing Richard Marsham as managing partner responsible for running the organisation's Edinburgh office.

 As part of its community initiatives, it is actively involved in The Leith Festival, runs free clinics for small local businesses and has developed a programme to identify creative excellence in the community - Talentspotting.
 During The Leith Festival in 2007, the agency unofficially twinned Leith with Rio de Janeiro by placing a sign on Leith Walk.

 More recently, the Leith Agency has started Leith Records, a place to showcase new local and Scottish music, and Leith Dock, a blog for interesting and inspirational happenings in Edinburgh, Scotland and beyond.
 In 2010, it staged a production of Shakespeare's The Tempest on a barge in Leith.

 In 2012, it launched a breast cancer awareness campaign for the Scottish government featuring Elaine C Smith.
 It was claimed to be the first UK television ad to feature full-frontal bare breasts.
 It has also produced campaigns for Health Promotion Agency Northern Ireland.

 In 2013, it purchased Newhaven Communications, another advertising agency which had worked for brewer Tennent's and on government campaigns, and which had been formed 11 years previously by former Leith Agency employees.

 In 2017, The Leith Agency went through another restructuring that saw several roles in the company being made redundant, to be replaced with other positions which the agency perceived as having "bigger potential for growth".